paritytech/polkadot/roadmap/implementors-guide/guide.md

 - Runtime: The relay-chain state machine.
 - Runtime Module: See Module.
 - Runtime API: A means for the node-side behavior to access structured information based on the state of a fork of the blockchain.
-- Secondary Checker: A validator who has been randomly selected to perform secondary checks on a parablock which is pending approval.
+- Secondary Checker: A validator who has been randomly selected to perform secondary approval checks on a parablock which is pending approval.
 - Subsystem: A long-running task which is responsible for carrying out a particular category of work.
 - Validator: Specially-selected node in the network who is responsible for validating parachain blocks and issuing attestations about their validity.
 - Validation Function: A piece of Wasm code that describes the state-transition function of a parachain.